EvanLovely/KeyRemap4MacBook/README.md

 * Holding FN = Hyper Key, aka holding all four modifier keys (ctrl, shift, cmd, & option).
 Allows easy assigning of global keyboard shortcuts as this combo is rarely used.
 Hat tip to [Brett Terpstra for the Hyper concept](http://brettterpstra.com/2012/12/08/a-useful-caps-lock-key/).
 He used the Caps Lock though.
 * Tapping FN = Escape.
 It’s still in the code from when Brett put it in there.
 I saw no harm in leaving.
 Shame it’s just as far away as escape.
-* Holding Caps Lock then hitting j/k/l/i makes left/down/right/up on your cursor.
-That way you hold Caps Lock and get a cursor on your home row.
+* Holding Caps Lock then hitting using some keys on your home row result in arrow keys being pressed.
 Super handy.
-I set mine up in the diamond keys style (which is the same feeling as the real arrow keys).
-It wouldn’t be hard to move this over to a Vim style set up.

-I at first tried using Brett’s Hyper style to use my arrows, but then I could do modifier keys like shift and right to select text.
-Deal killer for me (sure he has a way around it).
-So I’m using the absent right control key.
+You have two options:
+	* Diamond Keys Style - j/k/l/i makes left/down/right/up on your cursor.
+Same feeling as the real arrow keys.
+My preference.
+	* Vim Keys - h/j/l/k makes left/down/right/up on your cursor.

 # How to Set Up #